KosumovicDenis/Koboard/README.md

-# Koboard 🎵
+# Koboard

-Welcome to the **Koboard** repository!
 This project is a work-in-progress soundboard application written in Go.
 The aim is to create a simple and efficient soundboard that can play various sound clips with minimal latency and resource usage.

 ## Features ✨

-- 🎚️ Minimalistic and easy-to-use interface
+-  Minimalistic and easy-to-use interface
-- 🎶 Play multiple sound clips simultaneously
+-  Play multiple sound clips simultaneously
-- ⚡ Low latency for quick playback
+-  Low latency for quick playback
-- 🔧 Configurable sound clip paths
+-  Configurable sound clip paths
-- 🛠️ Written entirely in Go for performance and simplicity
+-  Written entirely in Go for performance and simplicity

 ## Getting Started 🚀